 \item $N_{c1}<N_H<N_D$.

-As long as two points become complex-valued, just six fixed points are presented in the RG-diagram, but a stable FP absents again (fig. \ref{fig7}), as well as FPs absent in the interesting region $w<0$.
-For the models $w=0$ and $u=v$, the value $N=N_{c1}$ is not critical, and one observes the same picture as in the previous item (fig. \ref{fig8}).
-At $N=N_D$, two events of coincidence occur, the point $P_1$ coincides with $P_2$, and DFP with BFP. $N_D=4$ in the one-loop approximation, and $N_D\simeq2$ in higher orders.
+As long as two points are complex-valued, just six fixed points are presented in the RG-diagram, but an attractive FP absents again, as well as FPs absent in the interesting region $w<0$.
+At $N=N_D$, two coincidence events occur, the point $P_1$ coincides with $P_2$, and the point $D$ with $B$. $N_D=4$ in the one-loop approximation, and $N_D\simeq2$ in higher orders.

 \item $N_D<N<N_{c2}$.